HarryElSuzio/scully_timer/README.md

 *Custom timer client sided:

-    TriggerServerEvent("Scully:StartCustomTimer", 20) -- 20 is an example you can set this to any number. (in minutes)
+    TriggerServerEvent("Scully:StartTimer", 20) -- 20 is an example you can set this to any number. (in minutes)

 *Custom timer server sided:

-    TriggerEvent("Scully:StartCustomTimer", 20) -- 20 is an example you can set this to any number. (in minutes)
+    TriggerEvent("Scully:StartTimer", 20) -- 20 is an example you can set this to any number. (in minutes)

 To reset the timer you can use: